JXLEA/custom-orm/README.md

 >  - implement @Join for OneToOne relation
 >  - implement Persist, Update, Delete
 >  - implement Actions and ActionQueue for all operation types
->  1. refactorin
+>  1. refactoring
->  2. cover all with tests
+>  2. tests coverage